samlown/restfulness/README.md

 ### 0.2.3 - pending

  * Fixing issue where query parameters are set as Hash instead of HashWithIndifferentAccess.
+ * Rewinding the body, incase rails got there first.

 ### 0.2.2 - October 31, 2013